umd-lib/aspace-custom/README.md

 ```

 The workaround was to edit [docker_config/archivesspace/scripts/plugins.sh](docker_config/archivesspace/scripts/plugins.sh)
-script) so that the "public_suffix" and "addressable" gems that versions
+script) so that the "public_suffix" and "addressable" gems versions are
 compatible with the stock ArchivesSpace.

 As it is likely that the gem versions will slowly change over time, this script